~ ARCTICPEAK ~

 256 alphanumeric memory channels with 8 frequencies each.
 A total of 2048 frequencies can be stored.

 This is one of the best portable world band receivers ever made, it have reasonably good performance on LW, MW, and SW.
-I use this receiver for casual listening and when I'm traveling and for FM-DXing.
+I use this receiver for casual listening and when I'm travelling and for FM-DXing.
 This receiver also have an excellent RDS decoder.
 I have also used this receiver for MW-DXing from time to time.

 SONY ICF-SW7600GR World Band Receiver